-The mosaic sculptures were inspired by her desire to recognize the talent of so many young people that have left the region and pursued outstanding careers in the performing arts, both nationally & internationally.
+The mosaic sculptures were inspired by her desire to recognize the talent of so many young people that left the region to pursue outstanding careers in the performing arts, both nationally & internationally.

 Exploring various materials has added texture and a certain tactile quality to many of the pieces that draws people in to want to touch and explore the surfaces.
 The use of both flat and textured finishes and use of glass and reflective tiles also add a fascinating new dimension with the play of light and shadow.
-Francessca and Vick have also worked with pebbles, sea glass, wood and driftwood.
+Francessca has also worked with pebbles, sea glass, wood and driftwood.

 The rich colours of the various tile, pebbles, glass, beads and mirror are intensified by the choice of coloured grout which ties the final piece together.

 As the founder of 'Out There Design & Mosaic", Francessca creates large murals, designer mirrors and 3D work exploring the human form and driftwood and mosaic sculptures.